The 10 Essentials for Hiking and Backpacking

 Sun protection is essential, even on cloudy days, regardless of temperature.
 Some people mistakenly assume that sunscreen is less important on cold days, but temperature is irrelevant.

 Sun protection is especially important at high elevations, where UV levels are high.
-Protection is also important when hiking on snow cover or along lakes, as these increase UV levels significantly.
+It’s also important when hiking on snow cover or along lakes, as these increase UV levels.

 Sunscreen is essential for all hikes.
 It should be unscented so as not to attract bears.
 Badger 50 Sunscreen is unscented and comes in a backpack-friendly container.

 A wide-brimmed sun hat is also highly recommended.
-It is essential if you are bald.
+It’s essential if you’re bald.

-Sunglasses may not always be essential, but they are highly recommended.
-They are absolutely essential for hiking on snow cover or along lakes.
+Sunglasses may not always be essential, but they’re highly recommended.
+They’re absolutely essential for hiking on snow cover or along lakes.
 Snow blindness is no joke.
-I have experienced it after skiing for a day without sunglasses.
+I’ve experienced it after skiing for a day without sunglasses.
 I spent the entire next day lying in my hotel room in pain, unable to see, and it took several days to recover completely.
 If that had happened to me in the backcountry, I would have been helpless.

 You can buy a commercial pre-made first aid kit, but you might already have some supplies at home.
 You can pack them in a large, thick Ziplock freezer bag.